 The pavilion is available to hire for your personal or group events and is owned by Merton Council and managed by ID Verde.
 Find out more on the following link: www.merton.gov.uk/leisure/sport/facilities/pavilionhire.htm

 There are so many things to do and enjoy at Sir Joseph Hood Memorial Playing Field!
-There is a playground and paddling pool for children and brand new play equipment for older children, ball games courts, sports pitches, crazy golf, cycle path, trim trail and more.
+There is a playground and paddling pool for children and play equipment for older children, ball games courts, sports pitches, crazy golf, cycle path, and more.

-Or you can simply take a gentle stroll around the park, enjoy the woodland and wildflower meadows, and finish up with a well-deserved rest and refreshments at the Café in the Park!
+Or you can simply take a gentle stroll around the park, enjoy the woodland and wildflower meadows, and finish up with a well-deserved rest and refreshments at the Café in the Hut during holiday periods!